juliasilge/tidytext/cran-comments.md

 ## Release Summary

-This is the 23rd CRAN release of tidytext.
-This release removes broken functionality from the upstream dependency tokenizers.
+This is the 24th CRAN release of tidytext.
+This release fixes a bug for the FREX stm tidier.

 ## R CMD check results